 “Customers are at the center of everything we do,” said John Bilden, head of enterprise customer relationship management.
 “Having a unified view of our customers enables us to deliver a more unified customer experience.”

-With a single, unified database for all its customer information, U.S. Bank has the data it needs to understand its customers, and with Sales Cloud Einstein, it has the tools it needs to turn that information into results.
-To automatically build a model that can predict lead conversion, Einstein uses machine learning to search through historical lead data — all customized for U.S. Bank — without needing any additional data science or development.
-By sharing the insights gleaned from Einstein, U.S. Bank employees are able to work more effectively, and across all branches.
-For example, wealth managers can use retail banking insights to offer relevant products to customers in the wealth division.
+With a single, unified database of all its customer information, U.S. Bank has the data it needs to understand its customers, and, with Sales Cloud Einstein, it has the tools it needs to turn that information into results.
+For example, the bank was able to use Einstein to build a model to predict lead conversion by searching through customized historical lead data.
+By sharing the insights gleaned from Einstein, U.S. Bank employees can work more effectively across the company’s entire network.
+Wealth managers, for example, can use retail banking insights to offer relevant products to customers in the wealth division.